CT712 LANforge RF Noise Generator and RADAR Simulator

 -

-This specifies how long to pause (in micro-seconds) between pulse bursts.
+This specifies how long to pause (in microseconds) between pulse bursts.
 This

-emulates Radar sweep time.
+emulates RADAR sweep time.
 Set this value to zero for continuous pulsing.

 - Frequency